maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Protocol Management"
     The configuration section for global network protocols like SNMP, LLDP, and IGMP.

-??? glossary-item "PSE (Power Sourcing Equipment)"
+??? glossary-item "PSE"
-    A device, typically a switch, that supplies power to PoE-enabled devices.
+    (Power Sourcing Equipment) A device, typically a switch, that supplies power to PoE-enabled devices.

 ??? glossary-item "PVID"
     (Port VLAN ID) The default VLAN ID assigned to any untagged frames entering a switch port.